chapmajs/personal_site/_posts/2026-07-12-MTI-MXV22M-Conversion.md

 {% linked_image :file => 'converted_mxv22m.jpg', :alt_text => 'MXV22M converted to MXV22' %}

 Steve Hirsch was interested in a converted MXV22M, and bought a set of blank fuse PROMs to try the conversion himself.
-His programmed turned out to not support the variants he had purchased, so he sent them to me for programming on the Data I/O. I went ahead and strapped up a MXV22M as a MXV22 for him, and the second conversion worked as well in my PDP-11/23 Plus as the first had!
+His programmer turned out to not support the variants he had purchased, so he sent them to me for programming on the Data I/O. I went ahead and strapped up a MXV22M as a MXV22 for him, and the second conversion worked as well in my PDP-11/23 Plus as the first had!

 Steve tested the converted board in his "Frankenstein 11/83":